coderespawn/prefabricator-ue4-docs/pages/prefabricator/B01_prefab_collection.md

 and have prefabricator pick random items from it

+{% include note.html content="Make sure all the prefabs in your collections have consistent pivots so all the items in the collection spawn consistently in the right place" %}

 ---

 Select the spawned prefab actor and click Randomize button on the Details window